top of page

 • Recovery from illness or trauma

-• Mourning miscarriage, stillbirth, and neonatal death
+• Mourning miscarriage, stillbirth, or neonatal death

 • Celebrating a milestone wedding anniversary or renewal of vows